kashish2710/Quadtree-with-channel-graph/README.md

 All commands are executed via terminal through main.cpp:

 Command	Description
-subdivide x1 y1 x2 y2	Subdivides the region into a Quadtree
+subdivide x1 y1 x2 y2	Subdivides the region into a Quadtree---
-insertPoint x y	Inserts a point into the Quadtree searchPoint x y	Searches the region containing the point deletePoint x y	Deletes the point (if in a leaf node) pathtoroot x y	Prints path from the leaf node to root makechannelgraph	Builds the partition graph before subdivision netIntersect x1 y1 x2 y2	Returns all partitions intersected by a line rectQuery x1 y1 x2 y2	Queries all partitions within a rectangle
+insertPoint x y	Inserts a point into the Quadtree--- searchPoint x y	Searches the region containing the point--- deletePoint x y	Deletes the point (if in a leaf node)--- pathtoroot x y	Prints path from the leaf node to root--- makechannelgraph	Builds the partition graph before subdivision--- netIntersect x1 y1 x2 y2	Returns all partitions intersected by a line--- rectQuery x1 y1 x2 y2	Queries all partitions within a rectangle---

-##Tech Stack
+##Tech Stack---

-1.C++17
+1.C++17---
-2.Boost Graph Library
+2.Boost Graph Library---
-3.Command-Line Interface
+3.Command-Line Interface---
-4.Optional: VS Code for development.
+4.Optional: VS Code for development.---

 BETTER UNDERSTANDING:
 ![image](https://github.com/user-attachments/assets/a5fcd8b3-dc1c-4e25-ac3a-753bc96c267c)